Baton Rouge, LA to Minneapolis, MN Movers (NEW 2026 Costs)

 - Minneapolis's population is about 91% greater than Baton Rouge.

-- Minneapolis's public transportation has a score of 8 out of 10 versus Baton Rouge's higher score of 4.
+- Minneapolis's public transportation score of 8 out of 10 is higher than Baton Rouge's score of 4.

 - Minneapolis is more walkable than Baton Rouge with a score of 71 out of 100 vs Baton Rouge's 39 out of 100.

 - With a score of 83 out of 100, Minneapolis is more bike-friendly than Baton Rouge, which has a score of 44 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city's score, the more suited it is to safely accommodating cyclists.

 - Minneapolis's crime rate is higher than Baton Rouge with a score of 56.06 compared to Baton Rouge's 2.0.
 This means that Minneapolis neighborhoods are safer than 56.06% of all U.S. neighborhoods, and Baton Rouge neighborhoods are safer than 2.0%.